-Objective 10.06C: Hernando County shall monitor the use, storage and disposal of hazardous materials.
+Hernando County shall monitor the use, storage and disposal of Objective 10.06C: hazardous materials.

-Strategy 10.06C(1): The County shall develop and maintain regulations that govern the storage, transportation and disposal of hazardous materials.
+Strategy 10.06C(1): The County shall develop and maintain regulations that govern the storage, transportation and disposal of hazardous materials as part of its Solid Waste program as outlined in the Utilities Element (Chapter 6) of this Plan.